opoupeney/dfd/source/devguide/mob-gcs/mobgc-hzmenu.rst

 Horizontalmenu
 ==============

-An iconbar is a menu of icons.
-It has a top level menu that shows icons which is is a menu item.
-Menu items can have sub menu items.
-The iconbar menu is defined in the Menu Editor.
+A Horizontalmenu (sometimes referred to as Navigation Bar) is a menu that is displayed horizontally usually across the top of a page.
+Each menu item can have an icon and any number of submenus.
+A Horizontalmenu can either have a static or dynamic representation.
+The static menu is created in the Menu editor and the dynamic menu is defined in the script for the view.

 |